markomanninen/draversal/README.md

 ---

 # Method: `find_paths`

 ## Description
-Locate nodes by matching their titles to a list of specified field values.
+Locate items by matching their titles to a list of specified field values.

 ## Parameters
-- __label_field__ (str): Field name to be used as label of each node.
+- __label_field__ (str): Field name to be used as label of each item.
 Default is None.
-- __titles__ (list or str): Field values to match against node titles.
+- __titles__ (list or str): Field values to match against item titles.
 Can be a single string or a list of strings.
 ## Behavior
  - Converts `titles` to a list if it's a single string.
- - Initializes an empty list `results` to store matching nodes and their paths.
+ - Initializes an empty list `results` to store matching items and their paths.
- - Defines a recursive function `_` to search for nodes with matching titles.
+ - Defines a recursive function `_` to search for items with matching titles.
- - Calls `_` starting from the current node's subnodes, passing the list of remaining titles to match.
+ - Calls `_` starting from the current item's subitems, passing the list of remaining titles to match.
  - Appends matching items and their paths to `results`.
 Items in the result list do not contain childrens.

 ## Example